-The Design Team meets as necessary on the third Tuesday of the month monthly to discuss projects that have been referred from the MTPO.
+The Design Team meets monthly to discuss projects that have been referred from the MTPO.
 The MTPO Design Team Status Report is the primary tool for monitoring those projects that are referred to the Design Team.
 These status reports are included in MTPO and its Advisory Committees' meeting packets.
 The status report includes:

-- 1. designated permanent Design Team members; - 2. designated project-specific Design Team members: - 3. projects referred to the Design Team by the MTPO; and - 4. status of the Design Team's review of each project.
+- 1. designated permanent Design Team members; - 2. designated project-specific Design Team members; - 3. projects referred to the Design Team by the MTPO; and - 4. status of the Design Team's review of each project.